Engee documentation

 The conservation of the mass of the mixture relates the mass flow rate of the mixture to the dynamics of pressure, temperature, and mass fractions of the internal volume of moist air.:

-where — the rate of change in the volume of the converter.
+where — the rate of change of the converter volume.

 Finally, the law of conservation of energy relates the rate of energy flow to the dynamics of pressure, temperature, and mass fractions of the internal volume of humid air.: